name5566/leaf/README.md

 Leaf
 ====
-A pragmatic game server framework.
+A pragmatic game server framework in Go (golang).

 Features
 ---------